AudeLe/Jean-Forteroche-s-Blog/README.md

 The registered members also have a space decicated.
 They can modify or delete their owns comments.
 They also can modify their login, their password, but also delete their account if they wanted.

 It is possible to add a comment on each and every post.
-A navigation system allows the visitor to navigate betwwen the different posts.
+A navigation system allows the visitor to navigate between the different posts.
 It is available only when a specific post is displayed.

 #Author